jhudsl/tidyversecourse/docs/02-get-data.md

 #### `tibble()`

 Alternatively, you can create a tibble on the fly by using `tibble()` and specifying the information you'd like stored in each column.
 Note that if you provide a single value, this value will be repeated across all rows of the tibble.
-This is referred to as "recycling inputs of lenth 1."
+This is referred to as "recycling inputs of length 1."

 In the example here, we see that the column `c` will contain the value '1' across all rows.